RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 ## Persistent DBUS session

-The biggest hurdle for me was to understand how such service user gets DBUS session which remains there over boots, even if user never logs in.
+The biggest hurdle for me was to understand how such a service user gets a DBUS session which remains there over boots, even if the user never logs in.
-This happens by setting up a "lingering" session for user, which activates DBUS for given user at boot.
+This happens by setting up a "lingering" session for the user, which activates DBUS for a given user at boot.

 [See here](https://github.com/ikke-t/podman-container-systemd/blob/9a0bf79a47b569050e09dcfb3a367dffbf39b4d8/tasks/main.yml#L159)